 The 'State of the Baltic Sea' report presents information on the amounts of marine litter found on beaches in the Baltic Sea region.
 The information stems from regular monitoring activities which are carried out by most HELCOM countries.
-Available data shows that in the most contaminated beaches, up to 160 litter items i.a., to achieve a significant reduction of marine litter by 2025 compared to 2015.
+Available data shows that in the most contaminated beaches, up to 160 litter items can be found per 100 m beach with plastics being the overwhelmingly most common litter material (HELCOM 2017n).